earthly/earthly/docs/earthfile/earthfile.md

 Here is how the following copy commands will behave:

 ```
-copy-example:
 # Copies the contents of the test directory.
 # To access the file, it would be found at ./file
 COPY test .

 # Also copies the contents of the test directory.
 # To access the file, it would be found at ./file
 COPY test/* .

 # Copies the whole test folder.
 # To access the file, it would be found at ./test/file
 COPY --dir test .
 ```

 For detailed examples demonstrating how other scenarios may function, please see our [test suite](https://github.com/earthly/earthly/blob/main/examples/tests/copy.earth).